ncatlab/nlab-content/pages/6199.md

 Sometimes time is taken to be __discrete__, that is belonging to integers $\mathbb{Z}$ or say to positive integers $\mathbb{N}$.
 The autonomous discrete dynamical system is determined by the morphism $S: M\to M$, sometimes called __shift__ which determines the change from time $n$ to $n+1$.
 The autonomous dynamical systems can be viewed in quite general categories in which there are nontrivial endomorphisms; so one has complex dynamics, [[algebraic dynamics]], arithmetic dynamics and so on.

-Most often one looks at dynamical systems in which $M$ is a smooth manifold.
+Most often one looks at dynamical systems in which $M$ is a [[smooth manifold]].
 Dynamical systems are used to describe not only physical motions but also the behaviour of parameters of various systems, e.g. in sociological, financial, weather and other models.

 ## Literature